 Emmanuel Macron: From political novice to president

-The independent centrist who has never held elected office, has become the Fifth Republic's youngest ever president after defeating far-right candidate Marine Le Pen on Sunday.
+The independent centrist, who had never held elected office, has become the Fifth Republic's youngest ever president after defeating far-right candidate Marine Le Pen.

 The 39-year-old former investment banker, who entered the race without the backing of an established political party, had been branded by his opponents as inexperienced.

 But part of Macron's allure is his atypical rise -- a civil servant who became a millionaire and eventually a government minister.

 His private life has attracted attention, too.

 As a 17-year-old, he told his high school teacher that he would one day marry her.
 He fulfilled that promise in 2007 when Brigitte Trogneux, 24 years his senior, became his wife.